warpspeed6/aws-health-check/README.md

 # What it does
 This parses the health feed and uses DynamoDB as checkpoint before sending a message to Slack channel.

-# Pre-Requisites:
+# Pre-Requisites
-* Generate a Slack Webhook Token and Store in SSM as `/versent/health/hook`
+* Generate a Slack Webhook Token and Store in SSM as `/versent/health/hook` or a parameter of your choice.
+Check this link for generating Slack Webhook https://api.slack.com/incoming-webhooks
-* This functions required feedparser module and is using layer functionality to use it.
-You can bundle it with your function as needed.
+* This functions required feedparser module to scrape the RSS feed and is using layer functionality to reduce the bundled size.
+* You can bundle it with your function as needed.
 Refer https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path
-Only dependency captured in the layet is feedparser.
+* Only dependency captured in the layer is feedparser.

+# What you should know
+* You could use sam or any other choice of tooling.
+I really wanted to learn about lambda layers and took this work as a challenge but feel free to submit a PR and polish it.
+* I understand I can handle exceptions better. :)

 ```
 mkdir python
 pip install feedparser -t python